WebAssembly/stack-switching/proposals/tasks/Explainer.md

 It is our opinion that the main method for preventing the sandwich scenario is to prevent non-suspending modules from importing functions from suspending modules.
 Solutions to this would have greater utility than preventing abuse of suspendable computations; and perhaps should be subject to a different effort.

-### Types and Tasks (or, why dont tasks have types?)

-Although we use functions to define the executable logic of tasks, such task functions naturally have a structure that is very different to normal functions.
-In particular, tasks communicate with each other via events which are not present in non-task functions.
-In addition, _task management_ requires a uniformity between tasks that is separate from the values computed by them.

-If one views a task as representing a computation with an extent in time, one can view them as having three phases:

-1. Initialization of local state, typically from the arguments to the task's initialization function;
-1. communication with other tasks&mdash;using events; and
-1. finalization of task, with a potential returning of a value.

-It seems likely that most of the communications involved with tasks is in the second phase; in addition, given the ability to communicate, the communication of task results may often be folded into the middle phase.

-The type safety of individual events is guaranteed by the type signature of the event tag; when an event occurs the types of values communicated during the event is guaranteed by static type checking.
-The validity of the event itself must be checked dynamically: the recipient of the event must be prepared for the event in the corresponding `event.switch` instruction; otherwise the engine must trap.

-#### Tasks and session types
+### Tasks and session types

-A demerit of assigning a type to a task is that it would not be possible to fully capture the communication pattern of tasks; whereas, for functions, types are a better fit to capture how functions communicate (arguments and results).

-Despite this, and the fact that individual communication events are statically typed&mdash;although some computation may be needed to verify which event is triggered&mdash; it is worth thinking about whether we can type an entire task computation.
+This proposal qualifies task types with two types: the vector of types corresponding to values passed when a task suspends and a similar vector for when the task is resumed.
+The types of values passed to a task when it is resumed is nearly always different to the types it generates when it suspends.

+In a language with algebraic types, the two scenarios may often be modeled using algebraic types; specifically using a sum type to distiguish the different ways that a task may suspend/be resumed.

+However, this strategy often does not fully capture the _communication pattern_ of tasks; typically computations may be involved with multiple overlapping communication patterns.

 One approach that may support this would be to use [_session types_](http://www.dcs.gla.ac.uk/research/betty/summerschool2016.behavioural-types.eu/programme/DardhaIntroBST.pdf/at_download/file.pdf).
 Session types use algebraic data types (typically recursive) to model the state of a conversation between two or more parties.

 We could model valid tasks by assigning them a session type and we would ensure _conversational integrity_ by requiring session types to match when creating tasks.

 While this may be a promising line of research, it seems that the gain from this (statically validating tasks vs dynamically validating each event) may not be sufficient to justify the effort.
-We are not currently planning on relying of session tyoes for this proposal.
+We are not currently planning on relying of session types for this proposal.

 ### Why does a task function have to suspend immediately?

-The `task.new` instruction requires that the first executable instruction is an `event.switch` instruction.
-The primary reason for this is that, in many cases, eliminates an extraneous stack switch.
+The `task.new` instruction creates a new task using a function as the computation template for the task.
+In addition, the task is created in a `suspended` state&mdash;which necessitates the arguably clumsy handling of the task's first resuming event.

 Tasks are created in the context of task management; of course, there are many flavors of task management depending on the application pattern being used.
 However, in many cases, the managing software must additionally perform other bookkeeping tasks (sic) when creating sub-computations.
 For example, in a green threading scenario, it may be necessary to record the newly created green thread in a scheduling data structure.

 By requiring the `task.new` instruction to not immediately start executing the new task we enable this bookkeeping to be accomplished with minimal overhead.

-### Why isn't the `event.switch` instruction folded in with `task.suspend` and `task.resume`?

-Although it would be possible to combine the task switching instructions with the event response instructions there are a few reasons why this may not be optimal:

-* The boundary between a `task.suspend` instruction and its following `event.switch` instruction represents a significant change in the semantic state of the WebAssembly machine.
-Merging instructions like this would require a concept such as _restarting the execution of an instruction in the middle_.
-The semantics of such half-executed instructions is problematic; and there is a reason that real CPUs tend not to have such instructions in their ISA.

-* The `event.switch` instruction is used in three situations: at the beginning of a task function, after a `task.suspend` and after a `task.resume` instruction.
-The first of these could not be eliminated without significant refactoring of the design.

-* Not all task manipulation instructions are involved with an `event.switch` instruction.
-In particular, the `task.retire` instruction combines some of the semantics of a `task.suspend` with a `task.release`.

-* The potential code space saving is trivial: one opcode per `task.suspend`/`event.switch` combination.
-Any merged instruction would still need to support the literal argument vector associated with the `event.switch` instruction.